 There is no more of a challenging and important mission than improving the health status of populations around the world and addressing the unacceptable inequalities and unfavorable social determinants of health in many parts of the world.

-B.S. in International Health Objective and Curriculum Outline
+B.S. in GLOBAL Health Objective and Curriculum Outline

-The international health major provides a unique undergraduate education in the field of international health and development by providing both academic training in a variety of carefully selected health-related subjects and field-based research experience at premier research institutions in development settings.
+The global health major provides a unique undergraduate education in the field of global health and development by providing both academic training in a variety of carefully selected health-related subjects and field-based research experience at premier research institutions in development settings.

 Students study the interaction of environment, culture, and the political economy of health and development, and how these relationships influence global health outcomes.